FlareV2Pringle/Flare-Client/README.md

 # Flare Client
 ### **Flare Client is a C# External Utility for Minecraft Bedrock Edition (Previously written in C++) :sunglasses:**
+### **Why does V2 exist, we are just a few dudes who dont want Flare to die out so we are re making it.

 # V2 Developers